 - Restart PIA and the programs added to split tunneling.

 There are few VPN clients with split-tunneling support, and Private Internet Access is the best of them.
-Made by Kape Technologies, this VPN app grants you more possibilities than Windows 10.
+It grants you more possibilities than Windows 10.

 Specifically, you can create a whitelist or blacklist of applications and IP addresses to always use VPN or to always bypass it and remain connected to the Internet directly.